Brief thoughts on some of the books I read this year:

 The Yellow Wallpaper by Charlotte Perkins Gilman (1892)

-Oh goodness, this one never gets old.
+This one never gets old.
 You can read it again and again and love Charlotte Perkins Gilman more every single time.
 A classic tale of insanity.